rowanmanning/rowanmanning.com/content/weeknotes/_index.md

     weight: 20
 ---

 Weekly updates about what's happening in my life.
+If you want more regular but less structured updates, [check out my notes](/notes/).